charlesneimog/OM-Sieves/README.md

 # OM-Sieves

 This library is a complementation of the mathtools developed by Carlos Agon and Moreno Andreatta.
-It have that aim to make more easy the use of the Xenakis' sieves OM#.
+It has that aim to make easier the use of the Xenakis' sieves OM#.

 ---